Quick Multi-Robot Motion Planning by Combining Sampling and Search: Algorithm Description

-\paragraph*{Initial Roadmap Construction~[Line~\ref{algo:planner:init-roadmap}]} is done by conventional single-robot SBMP such as RRT-Connect~\cite{kuffner2000rrt}.
-The objective is to secure at least one valid path from initial to goal states for each robot.
+\paragraph{Initial Roadmap Construction~(\cref{algo:planner:init-roadmap})} is done by conventional single-agent SBMP such as RRT-Connect~\cite{kuffner2000rrt}.
+The objective is to secure at least one valid path from initial to goal configurations for each robot.

-\paragraph*{Best-first Search~[Lines~\ref{algo:planner:init-open}--\ref{algo:planner:end-search}]} realizes the core idea by maintaining a priority queue \OPEN that stores expanded nodes and a set \DISCOVERED that stores already expanded search situations.
-For each iteration, the algorithm checks whether the popped node from \OPEN is a goal configuration [Line~\ref{algo:planner:goal-check}].
+\paragraph{Best-first Search~(\reflines{algo:planner:init-open}{algo:planner:end-search})} realizes the core idea by maintaining a priority queue \open that stores generated nodes and a set \explored that stores already generated search situations.
+For each iteration, SSSP checks whether the popped node from \open satisfies the goal condition (\cref{algo:planner:goal-check}).
 If so, it returns a solution by backtracking the node.

-\paragraph*{Vertex Expansion~[Lines~\ref{algo:planner:vertex-expansion}--\ref{algo:planner:vertex-expansion-end}]} is implemented by steering from the target state to newly sampled states.
-However, each new vertex must satisfy a constraint of distance threshold, which suppresses roadmaps being too dense.
-Otherwise, the search space dramatically increases, making it difficult to find a solution.
+\paragraph{Vertex Expansion~(\reflines{algo:planner:vertex-expansion}{algo:planner:vertex-expansion-end})} is implemented by steering from the target configuration to newly sampled ones, up to a fixed number $m \in \mathbb{N}_{> 0}$.
+To guarantee completeness, SSSP also uses vanilla random sampling with a small probability $\lambda$ ($0.01$ in our experiments).
+Each new vertex must satisfy a constraint of distance threshold, which suppresses roadmaps being too dense; otherwise, the search space dramatically increases, making it difficult to find a solution.
+Similar techniques are seen in SBMP studies~\cite{kala2013rapidly,dobson2014sparse}.
+Each new vertex $q\suf{new}$ is followed by edge updates, that is, connecting $q\suf{new}$ to all vertices that $\funcname{connect}$ returns trajectories.
+Note that, in practice, many sampling trials (i.e., large $m$) may compromise computation time.